sam-m-ward/Velocity-SED-Public/README.md

 # Velocity Correlations with SN Ia SEDs-Public
-### Project for the Cambridge Accelerate-Spark Data for Science Residency Program 19/07/21-20/08/21
+### Project for the Cambridge Accelerate-Spark Data for Science Residency Programme 19/07/21-20/08/21

 This notebook uses the BayeSN M20 and T21 models (Mandel et al. 2020, Thorp et al. 2021) of Type Ia Supernova Spectral Energy Distributions, along with velocity measurements of the Silicon II line from Dettman et al. 2021,